JuheonChu/DickinsonFYSAssignment/README.md

   - `run.py`: This assigns Dickinson first-year students into 40+ seminar courses aiming to balance gender and student-type ratios while maintaining the course capacities.
 Among many versions of running this program, run.py specifically describes the program that shows the best performance in timely and efficient manner.
   - `parse.py`: This program parses the data that was provided by Dickinson College and generates the `DickinsonFirstYearSeminar.xlsx` file to be loaded for `run.py`.
+  - `seminar_frequency.py`: This program provides the frequency distribution of the seminars.